-Professional indemnity insurance is designed to cover the insured entity, its directors and employees from claims which result from an alleged breach of professional duty owed to a third party.
+Professional indemnity or PI insurance is designed to cover the insured entity, its directors and employees from claims which result from an alleged breach of professional duty owed to a third party.

 It is important to recognise that the policy responds to both the allegations of a wrongful act (regardless of their validity) as well as indemnity’s paid to third parties which means the policy is essentially separated into two sections being;

-Historically the cover was tailored to suit those industries that you would normally associate with ‘expert’ or ‘tailored’ advice such as Accountants, Engineers or Real Estate Agents but with an ever increasing rise in litigation it is now seen as standard risk management practice to ensure all professional service related businesses carry professional indemnity policy.
+Historically, the cover was tailored to suit professional practice that you would normally associate with ‘expert advice’ such as an Accountant, Engineer, or Real Estate Agent.
+But with an ever increasing rise in litigation, it is now seen as standard risk management practice to ensure all professional service-related businesses carry professional indemnity policy.

-Whilst there are a number of factors which determine the coverage afforded under your Professional Indemnity policy there are only a handful of questions to be answered in order to generate an indicative quotation which we have detailed below;
+Whilst there are a number of factors which determine the coverage afforded under your professional indemnity insurance policy, there are only a handful of questions to be answered to generate an indicative quotation which we have detailed below:

-Outside of the basic quotation questions it is compliant upon Us need to know the following;
+Outside of the basic quotation questions, we also need to know the following:

 – What your key business risks are